Swedish fire logs create atmosphere and make any evening in the yard into a real event – and they are a surprisingly simple DIY project.

 These simple fire logs are appealing yet practical, providing both light and warmth; if your DIY version is a larger size, it can even make a handy outdoor cooking facility, as the flat surface means you can easily use pots and pans on it.
 Or to evoke a more outdoorsy feel, you could treat it as a miniature campfire for toasting marshmallows while your guests share stories.
 A Swedish fire torch is simply a captivating accessory, not to mention an easy DIY project.

 Once lit, a Swedish fire log becomes a torch that lasts a long time and doesn’t burn right to the ground.
-This is facilitated by vertical slits in the top of the log which readily supply oxygen to feed the fire by means of the chimney effect: as heated air rises away from the torch, cool, oxygen-rich air is sucked in at the bottom.
+This is facilitated by vertical slits in the top of the log which readily supply oxygen to feed the fire by means of the chimney effect: as heated air rises away from the Swedish torch, cool, oxygen-rich air is sucked in at the bottom.
 It’s an efficient design, apparently devised by the Swedish army, and it means the wood burns slowly and generates considerable heat along with an attractive glow.

 Softwood burns more easily than hardwood, making it a better choice for your DIY Swedish fire log: pine, fir or spruce are ideal.
 We recommend a log between 30 and 60 cm wide and 50 to 100 cm tall, and the wood must not be too dry, nor too damp.
 While damp wood will make your Swedish fire log difficult to light and generate a lot of unpleasant smoke, wood that is too dry will burn very quickly.
 We recommend using a wood moisture meter to identify logs for your DIY project that have a maximum residual moisture of 20%.